 At the convention you will be given a debit card or credit card loaded with the amount of your award.
 The times and locations to pick up your card will be listed in the letter we send you.
 The committee is not able to provide funds before the convention, so work with your chapter and state affiliate to assist you by obtaining an agreement to advance funds if you win a scholarship, and to pay your treasury back after you receive your debit or credit card.

 The three biggest ticket items you need to cover when attending an NFB National Convention are the round-trip transportation, the hotel room for a week, and the food (which tends to be higher priced than at home).
 We attempt to award additional funds to families, but, whether a family or an individual is granted a scholarship, this fund can only help; it won’t pay all the costs.
-Most years the grants were in the range of $400 to $500 per individual.
-In 2019, ninety grants were offered.
+Most years the grants have been $600 per individual.

 We recommend that you find an NFB member as your personal convention mentor, someone who has been to many national conventions and is able to share money-saving tips with you and tips on navigating the extensive agenda in the big hotel.
 Your mentor will help you get the most out of the amazing experience that is convention week.